-You should contact the faculty graduate liaison, Dr. Elaine Hsieh, if you want to set up a visit to campus.
+You should contact the faculty Director of Graduate Studies, Dr. Claude Miller, if you want to set up a visit to campus.
 She can best be reached via email at: email@example.com

 19. Whom should I contact if I have general questions about the graduate program or application process?

 Contact Shay Glover, the academic advisor, via email (firstname.lastname@example.org) or telephone (405) 325-7710.